It Will Come Back to You: Collected Stories

 The French translation of The Vulnerables was awarded the Prix des Inrockuptibles for best foreign novel.
 It was also a finalist for the Prix Femina étranger and longlisted for the Prix Médicis étranger, the Grand Prix de littérature américaine, and the Prix du Meilleur livre étranger.

 Nunez’s other honors and awards include a Whiting Writer’s Award, a Berlin Prize Fellowship, the Rosenthal Family Foundation Award, the Rome Prize in Literature, a Guggenheim Fellowship, and a Windham-Campbell Literature Prize.
 She is a member of the American Academy of Arts and Letters.
-Among the journals to which she has contributed are The New Yorker, The New York Times, The New York Times Book Review, The Wall Street Journal, The Paris Review, The New York Review of Books, Threepenny Review, Harper’s, and London Review of Books.
+Among the journals to which she has contributed are The New Yorker, The New York Times, The New York Times Book Review, The Wall Street Journal, The Paris Review, The New York Review of Books, Threepenny Review, Harper’s, The Atlantic, and London Review of Books.
 Her work has also appeared in several anthologies, including four Pushcart Prize volumes and four anthologies of Asian-American literature.
 Her story “The Plan” was selected for The Best American Short Stories 2019.
 Her essay “Life and Story,” originally published in The Sewanee Review, was selected for The Best American Essays 2023.
 Her work has been published in more than thirty-five countries.

 Sigrid Nunez - photo by Adam Lerner